artfuldev/KenChainer/README.md

 4`/`1`+`9`x`1`-`7`/`6`x`5

-Based on the benchmarl, I think Brute Force is just doing fine.
+Based on the benchmarks, I think Brute Force is just doing fine.
 No need to think of any more intelligent alternatives to cut down processing time.